Donald Berwick: Career

-Administrator of the Centers for Medicare and Medicaid Services
+Administrator of the Centers for Medicare and Medicaid Services, 2010-2011

-Nomination and controversy

 On April 19, 2010, Berwick was nominated to be Administrator of the Centers for Medicare and Medicaid Services, which oversees the two federal programs.

 Berwick said, "20 percent to 30 percent of health spending is 'waste' that yields no benefit to patients, and that some of the needless spending is a result of onerous, archaic regulations enforced by his agency."
 Berwick's critics have cited his statements about the need for health care to redistribute resources from the rich to the poor and his favorable statements about the British health service.
 They quote Berwick as saying, "The decision is not whether or not we will ration care—the decision is whether we will ration with our eyes open."

 Berwick said Republicans had "distorted" his meaning when he said, "My point is that someone, like your health insurance company, is going to limit what you can get.
 That's the way it's set up.
 The government, unlike many private health insurance plans, is working in the daylight.
 That's a strength."
 For political reasons, the Obama administration didn't want Berwick to defend his past statements on the British health service, spending caps and high-technology care.

 An editorial wrote that his policy ideas could cut health care costs.
 Conservatives criticized Berwick, based on comments he made about health care being, by definition, redistribution of wealth, rationing care with "our eyes open" and complete lives system.

 Berwick advocated cutting health costs by adopting some of the approaches of Great Britain's National Health Services (NHS) and its National Institute for Health and Clinical Excellence (NICE).
 NICE evaluates the costs and effectiveness of medical therapy that is covered by the NHS as guidance for local authorities to decide what to cover.
 Mark McClellan, who served in the Bush administration, also advocated adopting some of NICE's methods.

 Conservative critics claim, "NICE decides which healthcare people will get and which they won't."
 Philip Klein in The American Spectator dubbed him "Obama's Rationing Man".
 The chairman of NICE called these statements "outrageous lies".

 Senator John Kerry defended Berwick against "phony assertions" and accused Republicans of trying "to crank up the attack machine and make his nomination a distorted referendum on reform".
 Former Speaker Newt Gingrich has historically been a Republican supporter of Berwick, however, writing an op-ed in The Washington Post in August 2000 praising Berwick's work.

 Berwick was installed by recess appointment on July 7, 2010, before confirmation hearings were scheduled by the Democratic-controlled Senate committee.
 Berwick could thus serve until the summer of 2011 without a Senate approval.
 The White House had talked up the possibility of a re-nomination through the fall of 2010; on January 26, 2011, the President re-nominated Berwick.
 On March 4, 2011, 42 U.S. Senators wrote the White House and asked for the nomination to be withdrawn.
 The signers of the letter were all Republicans.